RULES & REGULATIONS.

 If a team knows in advance they cannot field a team on a given night, an agreement with the opposing team to reschedule is possible only if there is time and space to reschedule the match.
-This reschedule must take place during regular MGVA court time, and will be worked in on a first-request first-filled status.
-Both team captains must work with the MGVA Rules & Regulations Coordinator, who will make a reasonable effort to accommodate the rescheduled match.
+This reschedule must take place during regular MGVA court time and will be addressed on a first-request first-filled status.
+Both team captains must work with the MGVA League Director, who will make a reasonable effort to accommodate the rescheduled match.

 Should neither team be able to field a team, and rescheduling is not an option, both teams will receive a match loss, three set losses and the games will be scored 0-0, 0-0, 0-0 with a net point differential of (0).

-Matches will begin with the meeting of team captains (or team representative) wherein a coin toss or other means will determine which team serves and which team chooses which side of the court to play the first set.
+Matches will begin with the meeting of team captains (or team representative) wherein a coin toss or other means will determine which team will serve and which team will choose the side of the court to play the first set.

-Teams will switch sides and serving responsibilities for the second set.
+Teams will switch sides and serve responsibilities for the second set.

 Prior to the third set (when necessary), captains will again determine who serves and on which side.
 Teams will also switch sides midway through the third set.

 Match play will consist of rally scoring with let serves in play.
-For sets one and two, both teams will start at 0 and play to 25 points with a capped at 27.
+For sets one and two, both teams will start at 0 and play to 21 points capped at 25.
 Set three is played from 0 to 15 with a cap at 17.
 A team must win each set by two points, except when reaching the scoring cap.